Key features

 Connect your own custom domains

-For a more branded and controlled experience, you can connect custom email domains to Thena.
+For a more branded and controlled experience, you can connect custom email

 - Add one or multiple domains (e.g., support@yourcompany.com)